webfirmframework/wff/README.md

 wffweb is one of the modules of webfirmframework.
 It's an open source java framework for real time application development which can generate html5 and css3 from java code, [read more...](https://webfirmframework.github.io/)

-To support us please dontate anything to the author of this framework!
+To support us please donate anything you wish to the author of this framework!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](http://webfirmframework.com/donate)